There’s a bot that’s tracks Lemmy communities for Active User Growth and Subscribers Growth each day and posts it to the following community.

 Cloudflare has a long track record of not abusing that position, though.

-Well, Cloudflare is not all that old, so I would say it has a medium-length record of not getting caught abusing that position.
+Well, Cloudflare is not all that old, and we can’t see what they do with our data, so I would say it has a medium-length record of not getting caught abusing that position.
+But that’s not the point.

 That applies to most of the internet,

-Not exactly, but you are correct that it applies to a great many of the biggest web sites, so I guess we could say it applies to much of the internet’s traffic.
+Not exactly, but it does apply to a great many of the biggest web sites, so we could say it applies to much of the internet’s traffic.

 And that’s part of the problem.
-Cloudflare is in a position to watch so much of what people do on the web, across many unrelated sites and services, and trivially identify them.
-This includes what they’re reading on Lemmy.
+Cloudflare is in a position to watch much of what people do on the web, across many unrelated sites and services (often including domain name lookups), and trivially identify them.
+This includes whatever political, religious, or NSFW posts they’re reading on Lemmy, and who they are when they log in to their bank accounts.

 In any case, I replied not to be pedantic, but just to let our community know that they shouldn’t assume their reading habits on Lemmy are safely anonymized behind a made-up username, or confidential between them and their instance admins.
 If your instance uses a provider of DDOS protection or HTTPS acceleration, as many big instances do, then the walls have ears.